 Welcome to my world, if you’re not already part of it.
-I’m a teacher and examiner from Sheffield, England, and I’ve lived in seven different countries: the UK, Ireland, Portugal, China, Spain, Mexico and Italy, which is where I live at the moment.
+I’m a teacher and examiner from Sheffield, England, and I’ve lived in seven different countries: the UK, Ireland, Portugal, China, Spain, Mexico and Italy, which is where I am at the moment.
 I started this site in a red mist of pure fury immediately after the election of that psychotic orangutan in November 2016.
-I hope you will find what you read here original, insightful and entertaining.
+I hope you will find at least some of what you read here original, insightful and entertaining.
 I’m always interested in receiving comments, corrections and suggestions for other things to read and write about.
-This, for example, was the result of a reader request.
+This, for example, was the result of a Reader Request (TM).

 Anything here from before November last year has been imported from my previous blogs (without the comments).
 In order to avoid your having to wade through lots of ill-considered rants about Jeremy Corbyn and diatribes about climate change aimed at no one in particular, here are eight things I’m particularly proud to have (or at least wouldn’t deny having) written: